codebyalisher/DataScienceCourseMaterial/README.md

 - **Date/Time Variables**: These represent timestamps and can be used for time-series analysis.
   - Convert to datetime format using `pd.to_datetime(df['column_name'])`.
+- **A random variable**: is not random itself, but rather a function that applies logic to events from the sample space and gives a numerical representation for further analysis.
 #### Missing Data
 - Identify missing values using `df.isnull().sum()`.
 - Decide whether to fill missing values (e.g., with the mean or median), impute them (e.g., using forward fill), or drop rows/columns with missing data.